theharmanjotsingh/Rainbow-Button/README.md

 # Rainbow-Button
-Stupendous webpage for booking of New Year Eve celebration with marvellous button of ROYGBIV colors
+Stupendous webpage for booking of New Year Eve celebration with marvellous button of vibgyor colors